percona/pmm-doc/source/dashboards/dashboard.postgres-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.postgres-overview.canceled.queries:
+.. _dashboard-postgres-overview.canceled.queries:

-`Canceled Queries <dashboard.postgres-overview.html#canceled-queries>`_
+`Canceled Queries <dashboard-postgres-overview.html#canceled-queries>`_
 -----------------------------------------------------------------------------------------------------

 The number of queries that have been canceled due to dropped tablespaces, lock